Abdullah-Al-Sobail/JS_Project/JS Beginner Project/Readme.md

 - **Getting Started**: Step-by-step guide on how to clone, install, and run the app locally.
 - **Usage**: Instructions on how to use the to-do app.
 - **Contributing**: Guidelines on how to contribute to the project.

-You can replace the image paths and placeholders (`your-username`, `youremail@example.com`) with your own.
-Additionally, you might want to upload a screenshot of the app (`todo-app.png`) into the `assets/images/` directory and reference it in the `README.md` for a visual overview.